Joachim Kirschner

 Joachim Kirschner (7 June 1920 – 17 December 1943) was a German Luftwaffe military aviator and fighter ace during World War II.
 He is credited with 188 aerial victories achieved in 635 combat missions.
 This figure includes 168 aerial victories on the Eastern Front, and further 20 victories over the Western Allies, including three heavy bombers.
+He was "ace-in-a-day" four times, shooting down five or more aircraft on a single day.

 Born in Niederlössnitz, Kirschner grew up in the Weimar Republic and Nazi Germany.
 He joined the military service in the Luftwaffe in 1939.
 Following flight training, he was posted to Jagdgeschwader 3 (JG 3—3rd Fighter Wing).
 Flying with this wing, Kirschner claimed his first aerial victory on 20 August 1941 fighting the Royal Air Force over the Netherlands.
 In early 1942, he fought in the Mediterranean theater during the Siege of Malta.
 In May, his unit was transferred to the Eastern Front where he was made Staffelkapitän (squadron leader) of 5.
 Staffel (5th squadron) of JG 26 in August 1942.
 Following his 51st aerial victory, he was nominated for the Knight's Cross of the Iron Cross which he received on 23 December 1942.
 On 27 April 1943, Kirschner claimed his 100th aerial victory.
 After claiming his 170th aerial victory, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves on 2 August 1943.
 In October 1943, he was appointed Gruppenkommandeur (group commander) of IV.
 Gruppe of Jagdgeschwader 27 (JG 27—27th Fighter Wing) which was fighting over Greece and the Balkans.
 On 27 December 1943, Kirschner was shot down by fighters of the 57th Fighter Group and bailed out safely but was later killed by Yugoslav Partisans.